timvieira/blog/content/dimensional-analysis-of-gradient-ascent.md

 won't let us run online.
 Furthermore, line search would be too slow in the case where we want a step size for each dimension.

-In machine learning, we've become fond to online methods, which adapt the step size as they go.
+In machine learning, we've become fond of online methods, which adapt the step size as they go.
 The general idea is to estimate a step size matrix that passes the unit check (for each dimension of $x$).
 Furthermore, we want do as little extra work as possible to get this estimate (e.g., we want to avoid computing a